Finding the right security analytics tools for your enterprise

 Security analytics tools gather, filter, integrate and link diverse kinds of security event data in order to gain a more all-inclusive view of the security of an organization's infrastructure.
 Just about any organization with an extensive number of devices -- from desktops to mobile devices to servers and routers, etc. -- can benefit from security analytics.

 The security analytics market is changing rapidly, however.
 Vendors are merging, developers are adding new capabilities, and tools once deployed exclusively on-premises are now offered as cloud services as well.
 And, in spite of all these rapid changes, businesses are still facing fairly constant requirements, such as the ability to analyze logs, correlate events and generate alerts.
-This fourth and final feature in our series on procuring and buying security analytics tools considers the major offerings on the market and offers advice on choosing an appropriate product for your needs.
+This article considers the major offerings on the market and offers advice on choosing an appropriate product for your needs.

 There is no single taxonomy of security analytics use cases that best organizes all requirements, but common requirements patterns include: